developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 But, until then, it's safe to assume that the audience of the JWT token is what you see in the TF code above. :shrug:

+However, when we get to the AWS side, we would normally want to be rest assured that not all the identities of the given Identity Provider will be able to assume our role, and that's where we place the conditional on the `sub` claim of the JWT token as you will see shortly.

 ### OIDC URL

 Additionally, pay close attention to the URL of our OpenID Connect provider.